Completing the Complexity Classification of 2-Solo Chess: Knights and Kings are Hard: King 2-

 Table~\ref{table:crossing} shows the functions for IN-A, IN-B, and OUT.
 We note that concatenating the three functions as shown in Figure~\ref{fig:king:crossing} yields the desired function X*.
 We have a gadget for the IN-B-function and the OUT-function, for the IN-A-function, we can use the same gadget as for IN-B by swapping the inputs.

-Assuming the correctness of each gadget, the correctness of the $X$-gadget directly follows.
-Figure~\ref{king:crossing-gadgets} shows the IN-B-gadget and the OUT-gadget.
-In the IN-B-gadget, the upper input of the IN-B-gadget corresponds to the output of the IN-A-gadget while the left input is signal~$b$.
-In the OUT-gadget, the left input corresponds to the output of the IN-B-gadget while the upper input is signal $\neg \tilde{b}$.
-The following lemmas prove that the gadgets work as expected; see Appendix~\ref{appendix:crossing} for the proofs. \begin{restatable}{lemma}{kinginb} The IN-B-gadget computes the IN-B-function, where the upper input signal is in $\set{0, 1, 2}$, and the left input signal is in $\set{0, 1}$. \end{restatable} \begin{restatable}{lemma}{kingout} The OUT-gadget computes the OUT-function, where the upper input signal is in $\set{0, 1}$ and the left input signal is in $\set{0, 1, 2}$.
+Assuming the correctness of each gadget, the correctness of the $X$ gadget directly follows.
+Figure~\ref{king:crossing-gadgets} shows the IN-B gadget and the OUT gadget.
+In the IN-B gadget, the upper input of the IN-B gadget corresponds to the output of the IN-A gadget while the left input is signal~$b$.
+In the OUT gadget, the left input corresponds to the output of the IN-B gadget while the upper input is signal $\neg \tilde{b}$.
+The following lemmas prove that the gadgets work as expected; see Appendix~\ref{appendix:crossing} for the proofs. \begin{restatable}{lemma}{kinginb} The IN-B gadget computes the IN-B-function, where the upper input signal is in $\set{0, 1, 2}$, and the left input signal is in $\set{0, 1}$. \end{restatable} \begin{restatable}{lemma}{kingout} The OUT gadget computes the OUT-function, where the upper input signal is in $\set{0, 1}$ and the left input signal is in $\set{0, 1, 2}$.
 There is no normalized capturing sequence if both inputs are $0$. \end{restatable}